mapbender/mapbender-documentation/en/elements/basic/legend.rst

 .. image:: ../../../figures/legend_example_toolbar_dialog.png
      :scale: 75

-In our example, the checkbox *Auto-open* is dismissed.
+In our example, the checkbox *Open automatically* is dismissed.
 Therefore, the legend opens only with a click on a button.
 This :ref:`button` has to be implemented into the toolbar section.

 The configuration of a button can look like this: